Lisa: But Dad, what if someone bad tells me to—

-- The Lost Boys, wherein peer pressure makes you evil and a vampire.
+- The Lost Boys, wherein joining a gang makes you evil and a vampire.

 - Clint Eastwood puts a stop to this in Gran Torino.

-- In the first Scream (1996), Stu makes the feeble claim that he'll blame peer pressure for his and Billy's homicidial rampage if they're caught.
+- In the first Scream (1996), Stu makes the feeble claim that he'll blame peer pressure for his and Billy's homicidal rampage if they're caught.

-- In Thirteen, this ends up happening to Tracy when she starts hanging out with Evie, the most popular girl in school and a serial shoplifter.
-From being a honor roll student, Tracy's life goes way down south, so far she becomes a junkie.
+- In Thirteen (2003), this ends up happening to Tracy when she starts hanging out with Evie, the most popular girl in school and a serial shoplifter.
+From being an honor roll student, Tracy's life goes way down south, so far she becomes a junkie.
 Only her self-mutilation habits don't have anything to do with it all.